-The Nomination Committee held two meetings during the year ended 30 June 2020.
-The principal work performed by the Committee during the year ended 30 June 2020 included:
+The Nomination Committee held one meeting during the year ended 30 June 2021.
+The principal work performed by the Committee during the year ended 30 June 2021 included:

-- to assess the independence of all independent non-executive directors; - to review the structure, size and composition of the Board; - to consider and make recommendations to the Board on the retirement and re-election of Directors at the annual general meeting; and - to consider and make recommendations to the Board on the changes in composition of the Board committees.
+- to assess the independence of all independent non-executive directors; - to review the structure, size and composition of the Board; and - to consider and make recommendations to the Board on the retirement and re-election of Directors at the annual general meeting.